amirmasoudabdol/SAM/doc/Components.md

 - `publishResearch()`, a method to prepare the final [`Submission`](#submission) and submit it to the [`Journal`](#journal) for review.
 - [more ...](doxymark/class_researcher.md)

+> **NOTE:**\
+> `Researcher` object is the more complex objects in SAM, especially when complicated decision making and hacking strategies is involved.
+The rest of this section explains the interaction in detail; however, if you have difficulty understanding the flow, continue reading and everything will be clarified in the next section, when I’ll explain the [Execution Flow](ExecutionFlow.md) of SAM.

 #### Decision Strategy

 As the name suggests, `DecisionStrategy` is the implementation of how the `Researcher` chooses between different outcome variables during the research.
 The list below shows a few possible options, started items are not implemented yet.
 The default is always `PreRegisteredOutcome` which means the `Researcher` always select the pre-registered outcome regardless of its significance.
 Any other option will set `isHacker` flag to `true`.